BNA PCR Clamp and mutant-specific Probes.

-Bio-Synthesis's Bridged Nucleic Acid (BNA) mediated PCR clamp and mutant-specific probes are versatile and sensitive antigene technology.
-It can be used to identify single nucleotide changes in DNA molecules ( < 0.01% of the total DNA).
+Bio-Synthesis's Bridged Nucleic Acid (BNA) mediated PCR clamping and mutant-specific probes are versatile and sensitive detection probes.
+BNA clamps can be used for the identification of single nucleotide changes in DNA molecules ( < 0.01% of the total DNA).
 BNA clamping specifically blocks amplication of a given DNA template, while allowing amplification of another template that differs by as little as one nucleotide.
-BNA enhanced oligonuncleotide have properties unique form DNA that allow BNA clamping.
+BNA enhanced oligonuncleotides have unique properties allowing BNA clamping.
 First, BNA/DNA interactions are generally 2-4 oC per base pair more stable than the corresponding DNA/DNA duplex.
-The shorter probes can be designed to address traditionally problematic target sequences, such as AT- or GC-rich regions, higly repetitive sequences or regions with difficult secondary structure.
+Shorter probes can be designed to address traditionally problematic target sequences, such as AT- or GC-rich regions, highly repetitive sequences or regions with difficult secondary structure.
 Shorter regions of homology in aligned sequences can also be targeted.
-BNA is compatible with real time PCR system.
+BNA is compatible with real time PCR methods.
 As a result, BNA enhanced DNA/BNA PCR clamps can be used to compete with probes and primers for binding.
 They are very similar to the primers or probes they compete with, but are designed to perfectly match undesired PCR products or templates that should not be amplified.
-BNA mediated mutation-specific detection probe are simple, sensitive, an ideal solution to detect minority mutant population in the diagnosis of infectious diseases.
+BNA mediated mutation-specific detection probe are simple, sensitive, and an ideal solution for the detection of minority mutant population in the diagnosis of infectious diseases.